talitru/tasks_and_users_manager/README.md

 ## Steps to Run the Application

+1. Clone the Repository:

+    -Open your terminal or command prompt and navigate to the empty folder where you want to clone the project.

+    -Then run the following command to clone the repository:
+   "git clone git@github.com:talitru/tasks_and_users_manager.git"

-1. Open Your Project:
+2. Open Your Project:

     - Open IntelliJ IDEA.
     - Select "File" > "Open" and navigate to your project directory.
     - Click "Open" to load your project.

-2. Locate the Main Class:
+3. Locate the Main Class:
     - Find the main class of your Spring Boot application.
    This class  contains a `main` method in `TasksAndUsersApiApplication` class.

-3. Run the Application:
+4. Run the Application:

     - Open the `TasksAndUsersApiApplication.java` file, which should be your main class.
     - Click the green arrow to start the application.